 “Because, Hopper, you get confused by sex,” she answered.

 They did not have sex the night his mother introduced them.
 They had dinner in Soho the next night.
 She laughed at his stories and flirted with him, but they did not have sex.
 Instead, Hopper caught the red-eye to Chicago so that he could meet with his dean the next morning.
 Her parting words to Hopper as he got into his Uber were, “I like you, Hopper Tilley-Blandin, but don’t wait on me.
 I’m not reliable to anyone except my kids.”

 Hopper did not see Charlize for two months, but in that time, he emailed her every day.
-Lengthy disquisitions on parenting, the progress on writing his second book, the time his mother flew to South Africa to meet Nelson Mandela for 15 minutes, the failure of his marriage, the Cubs, the differences between New York and Chicago, and how his ex-wife talked him into fathering their third child.
+Lengthy disquisitions on parenting, the progress on writing his second book, the time his mother flew to South Africa to meet Nelson Mandela for 15 minutes, the failure of his marriage, the differences between New York and Chicago, and why he rooted for the Chicago Cubs instead of the New York Mets.